oracle-livelabs/goldengate/gg-free/monitor/monitor.md

     ![GoldenGate console sign in](./images/01-03-gg-console-signin.png " ")

-4. You are directed to the **Administration Service** page.
+4. You're directed to the **Administration Service** page.
 You can view and manage Extract and Replicat process details, reports, and statistics.

     ![GoldenGate console overview](./images/01-04-gg-console-overview.png " ")